Zone Look-up Map

 - If you already applied to have a casita on your property or have one that was built with the required permits before July 27, 2023, then you are considered to have a legally non-conforming accessory dwelling unit and do not need to do anything to “legalize” the dwelling.
 See more about non-conforming uses in IDO Section 6-8(C).

 There are several uses that allow alcohol consumption in the IDO.
-They are generally organized in to the following categories in the Allowable Use Table 4-2-1:
+They are generally organized into the following categories in the Allowable Use Table 4-2-1:

 - Food, Beverage, and Indoor Entertainment